AndyIbanez/andyibanez-com/content/posts/nil-null-mess-objective-C-and-swift.md

 In other words ` dictionary[@"Nendoroid"]` is `nil`, whereas `dictionary[@"HarmoniaBloom"]` is `NSNull`.

 In short, in Objective-C, when a dictionary does not have a given key, it will point to `nil`.
-When the dictionary does the have the key, but said key is null, it will be `NSNull`.
+When the dictionary does have the key, but said key is null, it will be `NSNull`.
 It makes complete sense if you think about it.
 Earlier we said `NSNull` is a placeholder for actual nothingness, and if you want a dictionary that can have nothingness, you need to use a placeholder for nothingness.

 This has been the source of many weird crashes for the following reason: In Objective-C, you can send messages to `nil`, but when you are sending messages to a real object, the object needs to implement the method you want to call - in other words, you want the object to *respond to a selector*.
 If you send a message to an object and the object does not implement, you will crash with a message similar to "`unrecognized selector sent to instance 0xb4df00d`".